 Build Cache API and the

 Build Cache API is a simple API, with only one responsibility: you can request a download or an upload URL from the API.

-but other than that its only responsibility is providing the secure - time limited and expiring - download and upload URLs.
+It also makes sure that you have the required access rights to the resource (Build Cache Archive), but other than that its only responsibility is providing the secure - time-limited and expiring - download and upload URLs.

 It does not process the files.

-The step just has to use the Build Cache API to get download and upload URLs, there's no restriction on the cache file format or on its content.
+The Steps are the place where the “magic” happens.
+The whole logic of comparing caches (to see if there was any relevant change) and creating the cache archives is done by the Steps.
+This also means that you can write your own Steps and implement your own comparison and compression logic.
+The Step just has to use the Build Cache API to get download and upload URLs, there’s no restriction on the cache file format or on its content.

 - You can create your own Cache steps